anyahush/the-freefrom-cookbook/README.md

 #### Images
 - Image on About page from (Shutterstock)[https://www.shutterstock.com/image-photo/balanced-diet-cooking-culinary-food-concept-300553067]
 - Recipe images used to start the database used from (Pexels)[https://www.pexels.com/]
+- Image used when user does not upload an image used from (Pexels)[https://www.pexels.com/photo/person-holding-sliced-vegetable-2284166/]
 - Hero image used from (Pexels)[https://www.pexels.com/photo/red-and-white-round-fruits-on-brown-wooden-bowl-4099237/]